dlasecki/QaoaParamsPredictor/README.md

 The project is funded by the Unitary Fund.

-"This project is licensed under the terms of the Apache 2.0 license."
+This project is licensed under the terms of the Apache 2.0 license.